vaibhavgupta2499/Intern-Work/Int-py-11/modulePython.md

      import greetingLearners
      greetingLearners.welcome("Raj")
      ```
-   In the first line, `import greeting`, you import the code in the greeting module and make it available to use.
-In the second line, you access the welcome function within the greeting module
+   In the first line, `import greetingLearners`, you import the code in the greeting module and make it available to use.
+In the second line, you access the welcome function within the greetingLearners module
      >Output: Hi Raj !
 Welcome to DevIncept
    <br>